Pérez Zeledón (canton)

-Pérez Zeledón is the nineteenth canton of the province of San José in Costa Rica, located in the Brunca region.
+Pérez Zeledón is the nineteenth canton of the province of San José in Costa Rica, located in the Brunca Region.
+It ranks as the sixth-most populous canton in the country and is the 7th largest by area.
 The capital city of the canton is San Isidro de El General.

-The canton's boundaries are established by the Río Savegre on the northwest, the Río Guabo and a series of coastal mountain ranges on the southwest and south, and the peaks of the highest mountains of the Cordillera de Talamanca (Talamanca Mountain Range) on the east.
+The Río Savegre establishes the canton's boundaries on the northwest, the Río Guabo and a series of coastal mountain ranges on the southwest and south, and the peaks of the highest mountains of the Cordillera de Talamanca (Talamanca Mountain Range) on the east.
 In the middle of the canton, the Río General, from which the canton's capital city takes its name, runs north to south.

 History

 Pérez Zeledón was created on 9 October 1931 by decree 31.
 Originally with four initial districts: Ureña, El General, Daniel Flores, and Rivas, with Ureña being the capital.

 Early Costa Rican Settlements

-Near the end of the 19th century, between 1870 and 1899, there were quite a few families living in El General valley.
+Near the end of the 19th century, between 1870 and 1899, quite a few families lived in El General valley.
 The hamlets (Spanish: Caseríos) of El General, Palmares, Rivas, and Ureña were further populated from 1900 onward.

-The Caserío area of Ureña grew significantly, and by 1911, during Ricardo Jiménez Oreamuno's administration, the Refuges of Ojo de Agua, El Cerro de la Muerte, and División were established.
+The Caserío area of Ureña grew significantly.
+By 1911, during Ricardo Jiménez Oreamuno's administration, the Refuges of Ojo de Agua, El Cerro de la Muerte, and División were established.
 These refuges would further advance the growth of the region known today as Pérez Zeledón and El General Valley.